2012 - 2015

 From its inception, the study was meant to be a springboard for action.
 Immediately upon its release, we formed an advisory group which we called the Alberta Alliance for the Safety of Animals and People (AASAP).
 The group in 2012 initially comprised representatives from 16 organizations – half from human services agencies, and half from animal-related societies.
-These included women’s shelters, RCMP, public legal education, anti-violence coalitions and Alberta Human Services.
-Animal groups included the veterinary association, individual veterinarians and humane societies.
+These included women’s shelters, Edmonton Police, RCMP, public legal education, anti-violence coalitions and Alberta Human Services.
+Animal groups included the veterinary association, Animal Care & Control, individual veterinarians and humane societies.
 All members had been identified during the awareness-raising stage as individuals with an interest and the ability to build solutions.
-(Incidentally, most of the original members are still on the committee, though some new agencies such as Edmonton Police and Animal Care & Control have since joined).

 The committee initially met monthly and starting from a blank slate, discussed the problems revealed by the study and possible ways to address it.
 One of the first tasks of the group was to establish our mandate and parameters.
 The possibility of forming a new organization was discussed, and ultimately it was decided that AASAP would be an advisory committee to provide expertise to help guide programs run by the Alberta SPCA.
 Together we worked a logo to identify the AASAP group, which proved to be a great team-building exercise.

 By December 2013 we had determined that our first program should be a pet safekeeping program where we would provide care for pets of domestic violence victims who otherwise wouldn’t leave their abusive situation – thus address the 59% of pet-owning victims as reported in our study.
 With a focus on rural areas, our goal was set at providing this service throughout Alberta.
-At the time, there were local programs operating in Calgary and Red Deer (the latter has since been challenged due to staffing changes), so we agreed that we would start in the Edmonton area and grow outward.
+At the time, there were local programs operating in Calgary and Red Deer, so we agreed that we would start in the Edmonton area and grow outward.

 We hired a part-time coordinator, a unique position that required expertise both in women’s shelters and animal welfare.
 We were fortunate to find someone with experience in both areas.
 She started creating protocols, procedures and Memoranda of Understanding (MoUs) with the three Edmonton-area women’s shelters and a veterinary clinic, which had offered to perform complimentary exams and pet boarding.
 We also engaged the local animal shelter who offered to provide foster homes.
 We established the criteria for acceptance into the program: victims of domestic violence (female or male) who needed a place for their pet and otherwise wouldn’t leave their violent situation.
 On July 18, 2014 we accepted our first client and pet.